 While some academics consider this clause “practically obsolete”, it clearly gives cover for today’s dishonest partisan.

 Harry Reid put his foot in his mouth before regarding Rush Limbaugh and the gleefully repeated “phony soldiers” lie prompted by Media Matters.
-Reid was proven wrong, didn’t have to apologize and never has because he knows there is no redress in any venue.
+Reid was proven dishonest, didn’t have to apologize and never has because he knows there is no redress in any venue.

 In Eastland v.
 United States Servicemen’s Fund (1975), the Supreme Court acknowledged that the clause may shield Members from civil or criminal liability “even though their conduct, if performed in other than legislative contexts, would in itself be unconstitutional or otherwise contrary to criminal or civil statutes.”